 Making a chicken pita is beyond easy (the pita part is a bit time consuming but it’s not hard, anyone can make them).
 Even with making your pita, which you should do and not skip.

 Here are the things you’ll need to prep, which is the majority of the work.

-Pita dough, marinate the chicken and make the tzatziki.
+Making the pita dough, marinate the chicken and make your tzatziki.

-If you absolutely want to cut back on prepping then you can buy store bought pitas and store bought tzatziki.
+If you absolutely want to cut back on prepping time then you can buy store bought pitas and store bought tzatziki.
 But I’m telling you it’s worth it to do it yourself when you have the time.

 The pita dough needs to rise for about an hour or else they will be a bit tough textured.